George Tyndall: 2021 settlement

-On March 25, 2021, U.S.C. and a group of 710 women suing the school announced that they had reached an $852 million settlement, the largest sexual abuse settlement against any university.
+On March 25, 2021, USC and a group of 710 women suing the school announced that they had reached an $852 million settlement, the largest sexual abuse settlement against any university.
 This brought the total value of the settlements to nearly $1.1 billion.

 Personal life and death

 George Tyndall married Daisy Patricio, a Filipina woman from Mindanao.
 Tyndall was approximately 20 years her senior.
 Tyndall and his wife lived in the Lafayette Park neighborhood of Los Angeles and did not have any children.
 Tyndall was found dead in his bed on October 4, 2023, while awaiting trial on numerous charges.
 He was 76.
+His death was caused by cardiovascular disease.